cmndrsn/mer-quality/content/survey-items.md

 #### ML building

 -   The authors explain how the chosen audio features are contextually valid with respect to the study aims.
--   The authors explain how the chosen emotion constructs and taxonomies are contextually validity with respect to the study aims?.
+-   The authors explain how the chosen emotion constructs and taxonomies are contextually valid with respect to the study aims.
--   The authors explain how the chosen music stimuli and genres are contextually validity with respect to the study aims.
+-   The authors explain how the chosen music stimuli and genres are contextually valid with respect to the study aims.

 #### Verification & testing